-Item 3 Management override of controls Background information Canadian auditing standards require auditors to plan and perform the audit to obtain reasonable assurance that the consolidated financial statements are free of material misstatements, whether caused by error or fraud.
+We also reviewed management's analysis of the eligibility criteria and stipulations for material funding agreements and tested a sample to ensure compliance with the revenue recognition provisions contained in PS 3410.
+We have no matters to report as a result of completing these audit procedures.
+Item 3 Management override of controls Background information Canadian auditing standards require auditors to plan and perform the audit to obtain reasonable assurance that the financial statements are free of material misstatements, whether caused by error or fraud.
 The likelihood of not detecting a material misstatement resulting from fraud is higher than the likelihood of not detecting a material misstatement resulting from error, because fraud may involve collusion as well as sophisticated and carefully organized schemes designed to conceal it.
 We note that the City has developed policies and procedures to ensure appropriate segregation of duties to mitigate the risk of fraud and management override of controls.
-In addition, the City has policies in place to prevent and detect fraud, including maintaining a code of conduct (as set out in the employee handbook), Auditor General Office, processes relating to the review and approval of manual journal entries and management reviews of the divisional operating results of the City.
-PwC's views During our audit, we executed the following procedures in order to fulfill our responsibilities: Inquired of management, auditor general and legal offices and others related to any knowledge of fraud or suspected fraud; Performed test of details primarily over revenue, including consideration of unusual or unexpected relationships; Incorporated an element of unpredictability in the selection of the nature, timing and extent of our audit procedures; Performed additional required procedures to address the risk of management's override of controls, including: examined journal entries and other adjustments for evidence of the possibility of material misstatement due to fraud; reviewed accounting estimates for biases that could result in material misstatement due to fraud; and evaluated the business rationale of significant unusual transactions.
-As a result of completing these procedures we did not encounter any instances of fraud.
+In addition, the City has policies in place to prevent and detect fraud, including an employee handbook (provided to all employees) that comprises employment rules and policies including areas related to conduct at work, conflict of interest, duty of fidelity, compliant process as well as an Auditor General Office, processes relating to the review and approval of manual journal entries and management reviews of the divisional operating results of the City.
+PwC's views During our audit, we executed the following procedures in order to fulfill our responsibilities: Inquired of management, legal offices and others related to any knowledge of fraud or suspected fraud; Performed test of details primarily over revenue, including consideration of unusual or unexpected relationships; Incorporated an element of unpredictability in the selection of the nature, timing and extent of our audit procedures; Performed additional required procedures to address the risk of management's override of controls, including: examined journal entries and other adjustments for evidence of the possibility of material misstatement due to fraud; reviewed accounting estimates for biases that could result in material misstatement due to fraud; and evaluated the business rationale of significant unusual transactions.
+As a result of completing these procedures, we did not encounter any instances of management override of controls.